borntofrappe/fullstack-d3/README.md

 const yAccessor = (d) => d.temperatureMax;
 ```

-The construct is useful to access the data, throughout the visualization.
+The construct is useful to access the data throughout the visualization.
 Consider for instance:

-- the domain of the scales, like `yScale`
+- the domain for the scales, like `yScale`

   ```js
   const yScale = d3